NCAR/DART/guide/qceff_probit.rst

 The DART development team (dart@ucar.edu) would be happy to hear about your experiences and is anxious to build scientific collaborations using these new capabilities.

-The QCEFF options are set using a :ref:`qceff table <qceff table>` given as a namelist option to &filter_nml.
+The QCEFF options are set using a :ref:`qceff table <qceff table>` given as a namelist option to &algorithm_info_nml.

    .. code-block:: text

-      &filter_nml
+      &algorithm_info_nml
          qceff_table_filename = 'qceff_table.csv'